Javier-Sinuka/ion-core-/README.md

 You can also select which bundle protocol extension blocks to include for locally sourced bundles.

 Save the changes to the `build-list.mk`, remove the old installation by running `make clean`, `sudo make uninstall`, and then rebuild ion-core.

+### Extension Blocks Build Options

+As of ion-core 4.1.3, the `build-list.mk` file enables toggling which extension blocks will be added to locally created bundle.
+Here are some of the limitations:

+1. Support for all extension blocks types, however, remains mandatory:
+    * `PBN_EXT` : Previous Node Extension Block
+    * `BPQ_EXT` : Bundle Protocol QoS Extension Block
+    * `BAE_EXT` : Bundle Age Extension Block
+    * `SNW_EXT` : Spray and Wait Permit Extension Block
+    * `IMC_EXT` : IMC Multicast Extension Block
+2. There is not yet control available, through `build-list.mk` to set whether each locally created extension block should use CRC16, CRC32, or none applied.
+The default value is `noCRC` in the `./scripts/bpextension-ion-core.c`.
+3. The file `./scripts/bpextension-ion-core.c` is manually derived from the ION open-source; it is modified to support the toggling of which extension blocks to include in locally created bundle.
+4. __This is the only ION source file modified by ion-core release.
+This modification is manually performed by the ion-core development team right now.
+This file is re-evaluated for each ion-core release to make sure it is taylored for the most likely use case for users.
+The user of ion-core can further modify it to suite their deployment/testing needs.__

 ## Man Page Installation